DougAnderson444/solblog/_README.md

 We've seen `anchor deploy`, when we want to update an existing deployed program, our `deploy.js` script will call `anchor upgrade` instead which should save us some deploy fees.

+## Creating Account Address Keypairs

+There are a number of keypairs that are used throughout this whole process:

+1. ProgramId (saved in ./target/deploy/solblog-keypair.json)
+2. Program's authority: Pays to deploy and upgrade the program
+3. Transaction fee payers (can't be the same as the program authority?)
+4. The blog posting authority (could be the same as payer)
+5. The Blog Account (key is used as address only)

+ProgramId is created during the first `anchor build`

+Program upgrade authority keys are creates and funded during the first deploy call `npm run deploy` in `deploy.js`

+While we are there we can create a

+## Signers

+Any keypair in our program.provider.wallet is already a signer and doesn't have to be explicitly added as a [signer] in our RPC method call.

 ## Basic Blog

 We are going to build a simple blog using Solana.
 Data in Solana is stored in accounts, and each account has a list of all the transactions made on that account.